Tatsuya-Nonogaki/export-ADData/README.md

 ##### Controlling the "User must change password at next logon" flag

-You have two options to control the "User must change password at next logon" (`ChangePasswordAtLogon`) setting for imported users:
+You have two options to control the "User must change password at next logon" (`ChangePasswordAtLogon`) setting for users to be imported:

 - **Via a dedicated CSV column:**
   Add a `"ChangePasswordAtLogon"` column to your User CSV.